MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ### plotw

-plotw takes **2-4** argument and plots the hours of each individual tag, the sum of all the selected tags as well as the week day average of the sum over the specified time frame.
+plotw takes **2-4** arguments and plots the hours of each individual tag, the sum of all the selected tags as well as the week day average of the sum over the specified time frame.

 1. tags : tags which should be plotted.
 2. k : number of days to be plotted.
 If no k is given k=7 will be inferred.